jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 Output: ```4D0F6653E2E0860C99FFE0EF274A46D875FB85BD2A40CB896DCE1ED013566924```

-Can you find the MD5 and SHA-256 of the sample PDF located in the book source code, in the folder ```files -> Chapter-03 -> Understanding-Free-and-Opensource-Operating-Systems-Part-I-sample.pdf```?
+Can you find the MD5 and SHA-256 of the sample PDF located in the book source code, in the folder ```files -> Chapter-03 -> text-08052020.pdf```?

 ### Planning Your Install